N4gtan/lst2bin_iso/README.md

 https://github.com/bkragnarok/lst2bin_iso/releases/latest

 # Features
-This script can generate DVD and CD images from the .lst file that output CDVDREC and also generate the EDC/ECC.
+This script can generate valid DVD (M1/2048) and CD (M2/2352) images from the .lst files that outputs CDVDREC.

 Also it can regenerate or erease EDC/ECC from PSX/PS2 CD image files (.bin/img)